MilesCranmer/DispatchDoctor.jl/README.md

    @ REPL[7]:1
 ```

-Note that `@stable` acts as a no-op on Julia versions before 1.10.
+Note that `@stable` acts as a no-op on Julia versions which are either not tested
+or known to be incompatible.

 ## Credits